Anupal/shell-notes/powershell-scripts/README.md

     - you can turn it off later using `Set-StrictMode -Off`
 - null or undefined values are `$null`
 - typecasting or explicit types can be done using `[int]$var=1.1` where the value 1 will be stored
+- ArrayLists have better performance than vanilla Arrays
+    - Arrays are static and new ones are created when you add a new element.
+This is what impacts the performance.
+-

 #### print powershell version
 ```powershell